 But obviously, if you never once looked at your window display again, that would be an issue.
 Aside from the fact that you should probably change it up every so often, your display will get dusty.
 Something could fall over and look awkward or broken.
 Or that LED sign that looked so good at first got messed up somehow and is now displaying garbled text.
 Eventually, the lack of attention to the window display may warn people passing by AWAY from your business.

 Websites are not dissimilar.
 Over time, they can collect small imperfections and oddities that slowly erode their effectiveness.
 External services can change and sometimes break.
-Content editing can slowly shift away from the original intention.
+Content editing can slowly shift away from the original intention or usability.
 These little quirks add up and can change a website that worked great at launch to one that feels buggy and broken.
 Website maintenance just means ‘keeping everything clean and in working order.’

 What Website Maintenance is not.